gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Retrieval of Public Keys of Group Members # {#sec-pub-keys}

-A group member may need to retrieve the public keys of other group members.
-To this end, the group member sends a Public Key Request message to the Group Manager, as per Section 4.5 of {{I-D.ietf-ace-key-groupcomm}}.
+A group member or a signature verifier may need to retrieve the public keys of (other) group members.
+To this end, the group member or signature verifier sends a Public Key Request message to the Group Manager, as per Section 4.5 of {{I-D.ietf-ace-key-groupcomm}}.
 In particular, it sends the request to the endpoint /group-oscore/GROUPNAME/pub-key at the Group Manager.

 If the Public Key Request uses the method FETCH, the Public Key Request is formatted as defined in Section 4.1.3.1 of {{I-D.ietf-ace-key-groupcomm}}.
 In particular, each element of the 'get_pub_keys' parameter is a CBOR byte string, which encodes the Sender ID of the group member for which the associated public key is requested.